 Not a tiny undertaking, I agree.
 But a worthy and meaningful one.
 A possibility.
 I believe it possible because we people are good at our core, you and me included.
 Many don't know seem to know it; some choose not to build on the good; a few, well, they appear anti-good.
 All this is true, yes.
 Still: we humans are good.
 Goodness is built into us.

-This belief flies into the face of major religions.
-It's probably not the view of many people in the world today, perhaps even the majority.
+The belief that we humans are good, or, at least, inherently have good in us, flies into the face of major religions.
+It's probably not the view of many or even most people in the world today.
 It certainly seems at odds with the news.

 I say to the first: if we are made in the image of God, did we, how could we ever, become unmade in God's image?
 If God is good then we have good irrevocably built into us.

 Groups of people, including the majority, have been known to change their opinion, their very beliefs, when presented with reliable evidence.
-Our world, from the human perspective, has indeed been in general getting better, over the long term.
+Our world, from the human perspective, has indeed, in general, been getting measurably better over the long term.
 Here are the numbers that show it: ourworldindata.org

 For the third, well, the news is a selective and particular filter of life.
 It plays an important role in pointing out problems and issues.
 If we, however, only consume popular or sensationalist news, of whatever ideological leaning, or don't look at the good right in front of us and inside us, the view that the world is bad and people are inherently evil can take us over.
 Thinking and talking about the horror of the day over and over again, especially without taking any action to improve the situation, is sure to drag you down.
 I know it has me, in the past.

 Let me say this: there is good every day in everyone's life, no matter how hard that life may be.
 Let's start with the facts that we are alive, and that we know it.